Harshadampatil14/SpringBoot_Java_project/README.md

 # SpringBoot_Java_Project
-This project is developed using the Spring Boot framework to build a Java application with various key Spring features such as MVC, CRUD operations, AOP, Security, and Hibernate.
+This project is developed using the Spring Boot framework to build a Java application with various key Spring features such as MVC, CRUD operations, AOP, Security, and Spring Data JPA.
 Additionally, it includes functionality to generate Excel sheets and PDF files from the database.

 ## Features ##